-The Supreme Court's Niz-Chavez decision signals to the BIA and U.S. courts of appeals that gave Pereira its narrowest possible reading that they erred.
-It is clear following Niz-Chavez that many noncitizens whose ability to seek cancellation of removal or post-conclusion voluntary departure who were foreclosed by the stop-time rule, may now have the ability to seek these forms of relief.
-Similarly, some federal circuit courts have already found Niz-Chavez to have broader implications for those filing motions to terminate or motions to reopen or rescind in absentia removal orders.
-It is likely that issues surrounding defective NTAs will continue to be litigated for some time, and practitioners should be certain to preserve every possible issue for appeal as answers to the many questions raised by Pereira and Niz-Chavez continue to be resolved by the courts.
+The Supreme Court's Niz-Chavez and Pereira decisions have allowed noncitizens with defective NTAs to seek cancellation of removal and post-conclusion voluntary departure notwithstanding the stop-time rule.
+Unfortunately, the Supreme Court's Campos-Chaves decision prevents noncitizens from using a defective NTA as the basis for rescinding and reopening an in absentia removal order.
+It is likely that issues surrounding defective NTAs will continue to be litigated for some time, and practitioners should be certain to preserve every possible issue for appeal as answers to the many questions raised by Pereira, Niz-Chavez, and Campos-Chaves-as well as their incompatible reasoning-continue to be resolved by the courts.